 What Health Conditions Qualify for an ESA in New York?

 To qualify for an ESA in New York, a licensed healthcare professional has to determine that you have a disability that is helped by the presence of an emotional support animal.
 Fair Housing rules define a disability as a condition that substantially limits a major life activity.
 Emotional support animals are used to help with disabilities relating to mental and emotional health.

 Examples of disabilities that can qualify for an ESA include:

 - Social Anxiety Disorder

-If your depression, anxiety or other mental health issue makes it hard for you to live a normal life, you may qualify for an ESA.
-If you qualify, your licensed healthcare professional can provide you with an ESA letter that you can present to your landlord or airline to prove that your animal companion is an ESA.
+If your depression, anxiety, or other mental health issue makes it hard for you to live a normal life, you may qualify for an ESA.
+If you qualify, your licensed healthcare professional can provide you with an ESA letter that you can present to your landlord to prove that your animal companion is an ESA.